-This report examines the potential of using data science and Natural Language Processing (NLP) in development evaluation.
-It looks at how such methods can be used produce reliable assessments of what past evaluations have concluded about aid projects and programmes (relating to OECD/DAC’s evaluation criteria relevance).
-It also discusses the strengths and weaknesses of these methods compared to approaches relying on manual techniques.
+This report examines the potential of using data science and Natural Language Processing (NLP) in development evaluations.
+It looks at how such methods can be used to produce reliable assessments of what past evaluations have concluded about aid projects and programmes (relating to OECD/DAC’s evaluation criteria relevance).
+It also discusses the strengths and weaknesses of these methods when compared to approaches that rely on manual techniques.

 - Descriptive statistics can be collected rapidly and effectively using data science methods.

-- The levels of accuracy of the statistics generated was in general in line with that of a manual assessment.
+- The levels of accuracy of the statistics generated was generally in line with that of a manual assessment.

-- Challenges occurred in more complex interpretations of results, such as whether projects were deemed to be sustainable or not.
+- Challenges occurred during more complex interpretations of results, such as whether projects were deemed to be sustainable or not.
 However, complex interpretations also varied in the manual, human interpretations.

 - The authors conclude that the usability of using data science methods depends on available resources, requirements for transparency and replicability, and the need for a scaled-up analysis.